zaufi/zaufi.github.com/_posts/2017-07-05-extend-pytest-with-fixtures.md

 A simple way to assert test output
 ==================================

-Since begining of my experience with [pytest](https://docs.pytest.org/en/latest/) I've looked for an easy way to match test output against an expected text or pattern.
-When I found nothing in docs and nothing interesting in StackOverflow and Google, I desided to write my own wheel ;-)
+Since beginning of my experience with [pytest](https://docs.pytest.org/en/latest/) I've looked for an easy way to match test output against an expected text or pattern.
+When I found nothing in docs and nothing interesting in StackOverflow and Google, I decided to write my own wheel ;-)

 Add CLI option to store patterns
 --------------------------------

-I like [this featue][save-patterns] in Boost Unit Testing Framework: `--save_pattern` CLI option instead of c hecking the captured output result, just store it into a file, which is usually kept in a VCS as _expected_ result.
+I like [this featue][save-patterns] in Boost Unit Testing Framework: `--save_pattern` CLI option, instead of checking the captured output result, just store it into a file, which is usually kept in a VCS as _expected_ result.

 Now lets implement the same for pytest! ;-) I found a [sample][pytest-addoption], so it was the easiest part: